Chanty

-Individuals make up teams, and the truth is that some people are better suited to contribute to excellent team performance than others.
-Some people may quickly offer substantial value to a team and require far less supervision and mentoring to be successful in their jobs.
+Individuals make up teams, and the truth is that some people are better at contributing to excellent team performance than others.
+Some people can quickly add significant value to a team and require far less supervision and mentoring to be successful in their work.
+Understanding what makes these individuals different can be crucial for both managers and team members.
+Ideal team players possess a unique blend of characteristics that enable them to foster collaboration, inspire their peers, and adapt to the evolving dynamics of group work.

 Humble

 Team members who are humble are ideal.
 They don’t have a lot of egos or care about their social standing.
 They are eager to acknowledge others’ achievements but shy to seek acknowledgment for their own.
-They share credit, place an emphasis on teamwork over individual achievement, and measure success as a group effort rather than an individual achievement.
+They share credit, emphasize teamwork over individual achievement, and measure success as a group effort rather than an individual achievement.

 Hungry